Quiz: Can you identify 50 famous companies by their logos?

 The Warner Bros. logo has more variation than almost any other brand logo, partially because the company actually encourages filmmakers to tweak its style to fit each individual movie.
 The basic design—the company's initials on a floating shield—appear in the vast majority of the logos, although Warner Bros. did use a stylized white W on a black shield with a red background for a short time in the 1970s.

-Founded by Sam Walton in Rogers, Ark., in 1962, Walmart has since become one of the largest retailers in the world.
-The logo has gone through several changes over the decades, from an old-time, Western-themed font to brown block letters to today's blue and yellow signage.
+Founded by Sam Walton in Rogers, Arkansas, in 1962, Walmart has since become one of the largest retailers in the world.
+The logo has undergone several changes over the decades, from an old-time, Western-themed font to brown block letters to today's blue and yellow signage.

 With so many brands in its universe, Unilever needed a logo that would represent them all equally, from Lipton to Dove.
 Look closely at the U, and you'll see icons like an ice cream cone, lips, a fish, and laundry.